samkrishna/RegexKitX/README.md

 ## A few caveats:

 1. I've re-ordered and modernized some of the argument and block parameters for a number of APIs.
-1. I've renamed a few APIs as well to make them grammatically consistent.
+1. I've renamed a few APIs as well to make them grammatically and contextually consistent.
 1. The regex syntax is 100%-pure ICU syntax.
 1. For some of the block methods, I'm exposing `NSEnumerationOptions` to provide an option for directional control of the enumeration.
 As usual, `NSEnumerationConcurrent` behavior is undefined.